14 Fall Road Trips for Stunning Scenery Around the United States

 Start in Astoria, then head south.
-Along the way you can stop for hikes at Lewis And Clark National And State Historical Parks, Ecola Beach or Crescent Point.
+Along the way, you can stop for hikes at Lewis And Clark National And State Historical Parks or Ecola Beach.
 Stay in Cannon Beach to wander among the large boulders, including Haystack Rock.
-Be sure to detour for the Tillamook Cheese Factory and Rogue Ales Brewing.
+Be sure to detour for a visit to the Tillamook Creamery.

 The Great Lakes

 Skirt the northern border of the country by driving along the Great Lakes.
 Start at the southern edge of Lake Huron and watch tall ship schooners or shop in the downtown antiques market in Bay City.
-Then head north along the lake, stopping to go hiking or boating at Thunder Bay River State Forest.
-Stop in Mackinaw City and take the ferry to Mackinac Island, where you can bike or take a horse and buggy around the historic 3.8 square mile island that is preserved as a National Historic Landmark.
+Then head north along the lake, stopping to go hiking at Thunder Bay River State Forest.
+Stop in Mackinaw City and take the ferry to Mackinac Island, where you can bike or take a horse and buggy around the historic 3.8-square-mile island that is preserved as a National Historic Landmark.